Alcvetkov/spaceX/README.md

 Steps to start using this website:
 - go to your localhost directory;
 - clone the repository (with the submodule) (example: git clone --recursive https://github.com/Alcvetkov/spaceX.git);
-- open home.php in browser of your choice.
+- open home.php in browser of your choice (example url: localhost/spaceX/home.php).